-Course Credits Credit distribution of the Eligibility Pre- Department
+Course title & Credits Credit distribution of the course Eligibility criteria Pre- requisite Department offering the

-title & course criteria requisite offering the

 Code Lecture Tutorial Practical/ of the course

 Practice course

 DSE-3 4 3 1 0 Passed NIL English

 Nineteenth Class XII

 Century

 European

 Realism

 - To familiarize students with the classic writings of European realism in the Nineteenth Century. - To enable an understanding of specifics of realism among students.